 Cambria said the government had unilaterally decided not to comply with an order from Brnovich directing the government to release so called “Jencks Act material” — statements and other documents related to the prosecution’s key witness, Carl Ferrer, Backpage’s former CEO, who has copped to a guilty plea on one federal count of conspiracy (as well as a couple of state charges in Texas and California) in exchange for his cooperation with the government.

 Responding to Cambria, Assistant U.S. Attorney Kevin Rapp defended the government’s position, complaining to Brnovich that, “We feel like we can’t trust the defense.”
-Rapp suggested that the prosecutors could have moved to revoke Lacey and Larkin’s bail (they’re out on bonds of $1 million apiece), but, in an act of unparalleled generosity, decided against it.
+Rapp suggested that the prosecution could have moved to revoke Lacey and Larkin’s bail (they’re out on bonds of $1 million apiece), but, in an act of alleged generosity, decided against it.

 He requested that the court order a sworn declaration from the defense that the memos had been destroyed.
 Rapp also requested that the Jencks material be protected, suggesting that if it got out to the public, it could be used to intimidate Ferrer somehow.